Ylvauk/binary-trees/README.md

 ___

-## Traverse a Binary Tree with Looping
+## Traverse a Binary Search Tree with Looping

 When we want to insert an element to a binary tree, we have to traverse the binary tree to an appropriate node where we will choose to insert it at either that node's left or right property